KrispyTech/airneis/docs/dive-in/2024/02/2024-02-07:configure-ent.md

 }
 ```

-To make the migrations could use Atlas.
+To make the migrations could use Atlas.It offers a clean to do versioned migrations.

 If we want to use Atlas we would need  to install it.
-To do so you can use homebrew for macos or your favorite package manager if you are using linux
+To do so you can use homebrew for macOS or your favorite package manager if you are using linux
 To set it up create an ```atlas.hcl``` file following this example

 ```hcl